 - Use the theories of data structures and programming language design

-Prerequisites: Before applying to this program, students should have completed 1) a college algebra class and 2) an introductory informations systems course, earning a C or better in both.
+Before applying to this program, students should have completed 1) a college algebra class, and 2) an introductory informations systems course or a programming course, earning a C or better in both.

 - Recommended programming courses: INFSCI 0010 Introduction to Information, Systems, and Society, CS 0007 Introduction to Programming with Java, CS 0008 Introduction to Computer Programming with Python, or CS 0004 Introduction to Computer Programming with Visual Basic.

 Please note: Catalog numbers and titles changed as of Fall 2020 (Term: 2211).
 For course codes and titles prior to Fall 2020, visit the AY 19-20 University Catalog program page: Information System Design Certificate

 See also the SCI Courses website for updated course descriptions.

 Electives: (3 credits)

 Download our handy Information System Design certificate checklist (PDF) to plan and track your progress in the program.

 Important: Course Overlap Rules